Wambaforestin/FlutterLearningJourney/README.md

 ## Mini Projects

 Explore the `mini-projects` directory to find small applications and projects that I've implemented to practice and reinforce my understanding of Flutter.
-Each mini project is stored in a separate repository for better organization.
+Other mini project are stored in a separate repository for better organization.

 ## Contributing